|Vogue 2009 via|

-Each boot has a roomy, firm toe box to protect the rider's foot when on the ground, and a low heel to help prevent the rider's foot from sliding through the stirrup (and the rider possibly being dragged) should the rider become unseated.
+The boot has a roomy, firm toe box to protect the rider's foot when on the ground, and a low heel to help prevent the rider's foot from sliding through the stirrup (and the rider possibly being dragged) should she unintentionally dismount.

 The topline of riding boots has morphed periodically through history.
-The popular "Spanish" topline is cut higher on the outside of the boot to elongate the look of the rider's leg when seated in the saddle, while still allowing the rider's knee to bend comfortably.
+The popular "Spanish" topline is cut higher on the outside of the boot to elongate the appearance of the rider's leg when seated in the saddle, while still allowing his or her knee to bend comfortably.

 stitched down outside leather tabs, rear zippers and spur rests

-Field boots have lacing at the ankle to allow the rider to be more comfortable riding with a highly flexed ankle and the shorter stirrup length required for riding over fences.
+Field boots have lacing at the ankle to allow the rider to be more comfortable riding with the highly flexed ankle and shorter stirrup length required for riding over fences.